Abel Streight: Early life and Civil War

 Abel Delos Streight was born in Wheeler, New York (Steuben County), son of Asa Streight and Lydia Spaulding Streight.
-On 14 Jan 1849 he married Lavina or Lovina McCarty, who was born 1830, Bath Twp., Steuben Co., New York and died 5 Jun 1910, Marion Co., Indiana.
+On January 14, 1849, he married Lavina or Lovina McCarty, who was born 1830, Bath Township, Steuben County, New York and died June 5, 1910, Marion Co., Indiana.
 He moved west to Cincinnati, Ohio, port city on the north bank of the Ohio River as a young man, and by 1859 was living further west in Indianapolis, the state capital of Indiana, where he became a publisher of books and maps.

 Streight was enlisted in the Federal cause at the outbreak of the American Civil War and was appointed colonel of the 51st Indiana Infantry regiment on December 12, 1861, and commissioned into the United States Army / Union Army.
 His Indiana regiment was soon attached to the Federal Army of the Cumberland.

 Streight and his regiment saw very limited action during the first two years of their service as the war progressed further south which is said to have disappointed him greatly.

-In 1863, he proposed a plan to his superior Brig.
-Gen. James A. Garfield (then chief of staff of the Army of the Cumberland, and future 20th President of the United States, March 1881, and shot in July, dying two months later in 1881) that he be allowed to raise a force to make a raid deeply into the South.
+In 1863, he proposed a plan to his superior Brigadier General James A. Garfield (then chief of staff of the Army of the Cumberland, and future 20th President of the United States, March 1881, and shot in July, dying two months later in 1881) that he be allowed to raise a force to make a raid deeply into the South.
 His proposal was to disrupt the Western & Atlantic Railroad from Chattanooga in the northeast to Atlanta further southwest, a crucial southeastern Confederacy rail transport hub and manufacturing town, which carried supplies to the Confederate Army of Tennessee further northwest.
 The Union Army's regional commander, General William S. Rosecrans, gave him permission.

-Union forces assigned were from Col. Streight's own 51st Indiana, 73rd Indiana Infantry, 80th Illinois Infantry, and 3rd Ohio Infantry regiments were placed under Streight's command.
+Union forces assigned were from Colonel Streight's own 51st Indiana, 73rd Indiana Infantry, 80th Illinois Infantry, and 3rd Ohio Infantry regiments were placed under Streight's command.
 This force encompassed approximately 1,700 troops.
 The original intent was to have this force mounted suitably for fast travel and attacks, living off the land for supplies and rations; however, due largely to wartime shortages, Streight's brigade were equipped with mules instead of swifter horses.
 This obvious disadvantage, combined with Streight's own military inexperience, was to eventually prove disastrous.